frequency-chain/docs/pages/Tokenomics/TokenomicsOverview.md

 # Tokenomics

-**Capacity is currently under development - more details will be released soon.**
+**Parts of the Tokenomics are currently under development - more details will be released soon.**

 The Frequency mainnet token is called FRQCY.
 Frequency also utilizes [Capacity](#capacity), an alternative to using tokens to perform certain types of transactions.